| | | | | |

 A Fanatec DD2 for sale on eBay

-Pricing is the challenge.
-At £1,249 for the DD1 and £1,549 for the DD2, you’re approaching Simucube territory.
-The DD1 competes directly with the Simucube 2 Sport, and it’s genuinely difficult to recommend the DD1 over Simucube’s industrial-grade construction and 22-bit encoder.
-The DD2 sits awkwardly between the Sport and Pro, offering more torque but less encoder resolution and arguably inferior build quality.
+The original pricing was a challenge: £1,249 for the DD1 and £1,549 for the DD2, you can see how these early wheelbases were encoraching on Simucube territory.
+The DD1 competed directly with the Simucube 2 Sport, and it was difficult to recommend the DD1 over Simucube’s 22-bit encoder.
+The DD2 sat awkwardly between the Sport and Pro, offering more torque but less encoder resolution and arguably inferior build quality.
+But, it was the breakthrough, “must have” base at the time.

 products per page